tae898/taewoon.kim/_posts/2024-10-16-p-value-bayesian.md

 heads.

 Bayesian methods offer a richer and more nuanced interpretation of data, free from the arbitrary thresholds and misleading binary decisions that p-values impose.
+Instead of focusing on binary outcomes (significant vs. not significant), the Bayesian approach allows us to quantify our uncertainty and increase our confidence as more data is gathered.
 It's time to move beyond p-values and embrace methods that allow us to learn from data in a more flexible and informative way.